OpenEvalProject/evals/manuscripts/elife-56450/v2/manuscript.md

 ## Abstract

 Despite a common understanding that Gli TFs are utilized to convey a Hh morphogen gradient, genetic analyses suggest craniofacial development does not completely fit this paradigm.
-Using the mouse model ( Mus musculus ), we demonstrated that rather than being driven by a Hh threshold, robust Gli3 transcriptional activity during skeletal and glossal development required interaction with the basic helix-loop-helix TF Hand2.
+Using the mouse model (Mus musculus), we demonstrated that rather than being driven by a Hh threshold, robust Gli3 transcriptional activity during skeletal and glossal development required interaction with the basic helix-loop-helix TF Hand2.
 Not only did genetic and expression data support a co-factorial relationship, but genomic analysis revealed that Gli3 and Hand2 were enriched at regulatory elements for genes essential for mandibular patterning and development.
-Interestingly, motif analysis at sites co-occupied by Gli3 and Hand2 uncovered mandibular-specific, low-affinity, ‘divergent’ Gli-binding motifs ( d GBMs).
-Functional validation revealed these d GBMs conveyed synergistic activation of Gli targets essential for mandibular patterning and development.
+Interestingly, motif analysis at sites co-occupied by Gli3 and Hand2 uncovered mandibular-specific, low-affinity, ‘divergent’ Gli-binding motifs (dGBMs).
+Functional validation revealed these dGBMs conveyed synergistic activation of Gli targets essential for mandibular patterning and development.
 In summary, this work elucidates a novel, sequence-dependent mechanism for Gli transcriptional activity within the craniofacial complex that is independent of a graded Hh signal.

 ## Introduction